Writer Reference

 Connection Lifecycle: w.alive()

-# 1. Wrap a subscription
+# 1. Wrap an async subscription - iterates until disconnect/shutdown

 async for msg in w.alive(relay.subscribe("updates")):